Kodotautas/Others/2_keyboard_calculator/src_go_version/README.md

 ## More details
 1. When program is started (input="start") it tracks keypresses.
 Need to press Enter after input(s).

-2. In each interval of session it returns:
+2. After each interval of session it returns:
 (a) how many keys pressed,
 (b) what is top keys and (c) current speed of session (characters per minute).